James Whiteside McCay: Education and early life

-McCay was born on 21 December 1864 in Ballynure, County Antrim, Ireland, the oldest of ten children to the Reverend Andrew Ross Boyd McCay, a Presbyterian minister, and his wife Lily Ann Esther Waring (née Brown).
+James Whiteside McCay was born on 21 December 1864 in Ballynure, County Antrim, Ireland, the oldest of ten children to the Reverend Andrew Ross Boyd McCay, a Presbyterian minister, and his wife Lily Ann Esther Waring (née Brown).
 The family emigrated to Australia in 1865, settling in Castlemaine, Victoria.
 Boyd McCay continued his theological studies while he was a minister in Castlemaine, earning a Master of Arts (MA) from the University of Melbourne in 1882 and a Doctor of Divinity from the Presbyterian Theological Faculty Ireland in 1887.
 Esther could speak seven languages.
 The two separated in 1891.

 James attended Castlemaine State School.
 At the age of twelve he won a scholarship to Scotch College, Melbourne to the value of £35 per annum for six years.
 He was dux of the school in 1880.
 At Scotch College McCay first met John Monash, who would be dux the following year, and would later become a close friend.
 McCay entered Ormond College at the University of Melbourne in 1881, the year that the college first opened, and commenced studying for his Bachelor of Arts (BA) degree.
 McCay left the university without completing his degree in 1883 and took a job as a teacher at Toorak Grammar School.
 In 1885, he bought Castlemaine Grammar School.
 The school was co-educational; McCay believed that girls should have the same opportunities as boys.
 Among its students who attended university with McCay's encouragement and support was Sussanah Jane Williams, who later became principal of Janet Clarke Hall at the University of Melbourne, and The Women's College at the University of Sydney.
 The job of running the school was soon delegated to McCay's mother and brother Adam.

 He returned to the university in 1892 and completed his Bachelor of Arts degree.
 He then embarked on a Bachelor of Laws (LLB) degree.
 In 1895, he was awarded an MA degree, majoring in mathematics.
 He completed his law degree the next year, with first class honours, in spite of rarely attending the lectures due to his work, political and military commitments.
 In 1895, he was admitted as a barrister and solicitor of the Supreme Court of Victoria and established a legal practice in Castlemaine.
 His practice had the first telephone in the town.
 He was awarded his Master of Laws (LLM) degree in 1897.
 In 1898, he went into partnership with William Thwaites, whose brother Walter married his sister.
 The firm's name was then changed to McCay & Thwaites.
 It would later hire one of the first women to become an articled clerk in Victoria.
 On 8 April 1896, McCay married Julia Mary O'Meara, the daughter of a Roman Catholic Kyneton police magistrate.
 Sectarianism in Australia made such marriages uncommon, and the marriage was opposed by both their families.
 It produced two daughters, Margaret Mary ("Mardi") and Beatrix Waring ("Bixie"), born in 1897 and 1901, respectively.